girlscript/winter-of-contributing/C_CPP/Fundamentals/Variadic Functions/Variadic-Functions.md

           int i, sum=0;

           for(i=0;i<args;i++)
-          sum= sum + va_arg(ap, int); // the sumation is performed.
+          sum= sum + va_arg(ap, int); // the summation is performed.
 Here, int is the type of the list variable.

           va_end(ap); // end only takes the list variable ap as an argument